jeskaj/dance-diary-terminal-app/README.md

 ![Student Update Mobile](docs/student-mobile-update.png)

-This data is updated accordingly in the `students.json` file.
+In both the email and mobile update features, the data is updated accordingly in the `students.json` file, before the confirmation message is displayed.

 #### [4]  Update Student Repertoire Progress